Lake Zaysan: History

-In the third century B.C.E., the lake marked the rough border between the tribes of the Xiongnu Confederation and the Yeuzhi.
-Later, in the early 2nd century, the Xiongnu successfully seized much of the area from the Yeuzhi.
+In the third century B.C.E., the lake marked the rough border between the tribes of the Xiongnu Confederation and the Yuezhi.
+Later, in the early 2nd century, the Xiongnu successfully seized much of the area from the Yuezhi.

 During the Han-Xiongnu wars, Lake Zaysan and the Black Irtysh were a point of contention between the Chinese Han Dynasty and the Xiongnu, with a notable campaign made in the region by general Huo Qubing.

-From the early 4th century, Lake Zaysan and the Irtysh on either side of it came under the control of three successive Turkic empires : the Rouran Khaganate, the First Turkic Khaganate, and the Second Turkic Khaganate.
-After the reformation of the nomadic state by the Gokturks in the 500s and their subsequent division into eastern and western halves, Lake Zaysan was conquered by China’s Tang Dynasty in the 600s during the Battle of Irtysh River.
+From the early 4th century, Lake Zaysan and the Irtysh on either side of it came under the control of three successive Turkic empires: the Rouran Khaganate, the First Turkic Khaganate, and the Second Turkic Khaganate.
+After the reformation of the nomadic state by the Gokturks in the 500s and their subsequent division into eastern and western halves, Lake Zaysan was conquered by China's Tang Dynasty in the 600s during the Battle of Irtysh River.

-After the loss of the Tang’s northern possessions, the lake came to be governed by various nomadic tribes of the Karluks and the Oirats during the middle medieval period from the 700s-1000s.
-Two major powers controlling the region from the 1000s-1215 were the Kara-Khanids and the Qara-Khitai, the latter being overrun by the Mongol generel Jebe in 1216.
+After the loss of the Tang's northern possessions, the lake came to be governed by various nomadic tribes of the Karluks and the Oirats during the middle medieval period from the 700s–1000s.
+Two major powers controlling the region from the 1000s–1215 were the Kara-Khanids and the Qara-Khitai, the latter being overrun by the Mongol general Jebe in 1216.
 From thence, Lake Zaysan passed into Mongol possession.
 When the empire was yet unified, the lake served as a waypoint for large Mongol expeditions into Central and Western Asia from Mongolia, such as those of Genghis Khan (1224) and Hulagu Khan (1251).

 The region continued to be administered under the Yuan Dynasty, before later being divided between local nomadic powers.
 Timur launched a military expedition to the lake and the Black Irtysh in 1391 in pursuit of the Moghul khan Qumaruddin Dughlat.

 The first Russian to reach the area was Ivan Bukholts who ascended the Irtysh to build a fort and search for gold.
 In 1715 he was driven back downriver by the Oirats, who had established the Zunghar Khanate in the region.